Revenue recognition software for Saas businesses

 Recognize revenue when (or as) the reporting obligation meets the performance obligation.

 SaaS revenue recognition is fairly straightforward in most cases.
-But it can get a little hairy sometimes—particularly if your billing model is complicated.
-Here are a couple of scenarios you may encounter:
+But it can get a little hairy sometimes—particularly if your pricing model is complicated.
+This is where a revenue recognition software comes handy.

-Under ASC 606, you can only record the noncelable portion of your contract as revenue.
-Let’s go back to the AllTrails example: in an alternate world, let’s say that AllTrials allowed customers to cancel their subscription at any point and receive a pro rata refund.
-In that case, the arrangement would be recorded as a daily contract, with around 8 cents of revenue being recorded per day.
+Under ASC 606, you can only record the noncallable portion of your contract as revenue.
+Let’s go back to the example–let’s say that you allowed customers to cancel their subscription at any point and receive a pro-rata refund or a refund based on what remained in their subscription policy.
+In that case, the arrangement would be recorded as a daily contract, with around 8 cents of revenue per day.

 There are sometimes set-up fees in SaaS arrangements.
 With the previous accounting standard, these fees were recognized over the initial contract period or the estimated customer relationship period if longer.
 But the ASC 606 accounting standard only requires vendors to recognize up-front fees over a period that extends beyond the initial contract period if the customer has a “material right” to renew the contract.